Pennsylvania Felony Crimes by Degrees and Sentences

 The judge also has the option of sentencing you to drug treatment or to partial confinement, which would allow you to leave prison for approved reasons like working, school, or taking care of your family.

 All states set time limits on when prosecutors can charge someone with a crime (known as criminal "statutes of limitations").
 However, there's no time limit in Pennsylvania for a handful of serious crimes like murder, voluntary manslaughter, various sex offenses against minor victims, and hit-and-run accidents that result in serious injury or death.
-The limitations period for other felonies is generally five years, or 12 years for a major sex offense, including rape and sexual assault.
+The limitations period for other felonies is generally 5 years, or 12 years for a major sex offense, including rape and sexual assault.
 (42 Pa.
 Cons.
-Stat. §§ 5551, 5552 2020).)
+Stat. §§ 5551, 5552 (2023).)

 However, there are circumstances that will extend the statute of limitations for some crimes.
 For details, see our article on the criminal statutes of limitations in Pennsylvania.

-Getting Help With Criminal Charges
+Getting Help With Felony Charges in PA

 If you're facing felony charges in Pennsylvania, you should speak with a local criminal defense lawyer as soon as possible.
 A felony conviction will stay on your criminal record and could lead to serious, long-term consequences.
 An attorney who's familiar with the local criminal court system, Pennsylvania law, and cases like yours should be able to explain how the law applies to your case, advise you about the risks and advantages of plea bargaining, and help ensure that you get the best outcome possible under the circumstances.